1000000000/N-tinaTester/README.md

 * Finds subgraphs in n-tinas
 * Comes up with conjectures for when various sizes of subgroups appear
 * Purge redundant conjectures when the program ends
+* Conjectures are filtered by minimum score inputted by user

 ####Short Term Plans:
 * GUI